Mike Toglia Preview, Player Props: Rockies vs. White Sox

-Mike Toglia -- hitting .086 with a double, two walks and an RBI in his past 10 games -- will be in action for the Colorado Rockies versus the Chicago White Sox, with Michael Kopech on the mound, on August 18 at 8:40 PM ET.
+Mike Toglia -- 1-for-4 with a double in his last game -- will be in action for the Colorado Rockies against the Chicago White Sox, with Jesse Scholtens on the hill, on August 19 at 8:10 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Diamondbacks.
+In his previous game, he went 1-for-4 with a double against the White Sox.

 Mike Toglia Game Info & Props vs. the White Sox